IgorMinar/multi-worker-idea/README.md

   - otherwise behaves like a regular worker
   - it has binidngs, triggers, and could even be smartly-placed however the effectiveness of that is questionable
   - it can be tailed, and logged, just like a normal worker
-  - it defines a new type of binding called `origin`, which can be used to delegate requests to the worker which uses it as its middleware.
+  - (optionally) it defines a new type of binding called `origin`, which can be used to delegate requests to the worker which uses it as its middleware.
+The `origin` binding uses the usual `Fetcher` interface.
-  - the `origin` binding uses the usual `Fetcher` interface.
+    - alternatively, any fetch with the same origin is treated as a call to the origin worker.

 2. A user creates a regular worker with static assets.
 See the `origin/` folder.